GPS Cycle and Walking Routescycle iconwalk icon

 The walk then heads to Ffridd Y Graig, Craig Y Gigfran and Dinas Oleu before descending to the sea front in Barmouth.
 The final section then passes along the pretty Barmouth Beach before climbing back to the finish point at the car park.

 To extend your walking in the area try the Barmouth to Fairbourne Walk which takes you across Barmouth Bridge to the village of Fairbourne.
 This uses part of the Mawddach Trail which takes you along the old Ruabon to Barmouth railway line on a brilliant cycling and walking trail.
-It will take you to Dolgellau where you can try the excellent Precipice Walk.
+It will take you to Dolgellau where you can try the excellent Precipice Walk and the New Precipice Walk.
 On the opposite side of the estuary you can also visit the little village of Arthog and try the Arthog Waterfalls Walk.

 You could also try the long distance Taith Ardudwy Way which starts in the town and takes you through the Snowdonia National Park.